-You are cordially invited to attend the Annual Meeting of Shareholders of Cincinnati Financial Corporation, which will take place at 9:30 a.m. on Saturday, May 2, 2015, at the Cincinnati Art Museum, located in Eden Park, Cincinnati, Ohio.
+You are cordially invited to attend the Annual Meeting of Shareholders of Cincinnati Financial Corporation, which will take place at 9:30 a.m.
+ET on Saturday, April 30, 2016, at the Cincinnati Art Museum, located in Eden Park, Cincinnati, Ohio.
 The business to be conducted at the meeting includes:

 - 1. Electing 15 directors for one-year terms; - 2.
-Ratifying the selection of Deloitte & Touche LLP as the company's independent registered public accounting firm for 2015; - 3.
-Voting on a nonbinding proposal to approve compensation for the company's named executive officers; and - 4.
+Amending the company's Amended Articles of Incorporation to add majority voting standards for uncontested director elections; - 3.
+Ratifying the selection of Deloitte & Touche LLP as the company's independent registered public accounting firm for 2016; - 4.
+Approving the Cincinnati Financial Corporation Stock Compensation Plan of 2016; - 5.
+Voting on a nonbinding proposal to approve compensation for the company's named executive officers; and - 6.
 Transacting such other business as may properly come before the meeting.

-Shareholders of record at the close of business on March 4, 2015, are entitled to vote at the meeting.
+Shareholders of record at the close of business on February 29, 2016, are entitled to vote at the meeting.

 Whether or not you plan to attend the meeting, please cast your vote as promptly as possible.
 We encourage convenient online voting, which saves your company significant postage and processing costs.
 If you prefer, you may submit your vote by telephone or by mail.
+Detailed voting instructions can be found in the Frequently Asked Questions section on Page 8 of this proxy statement.